CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 Conditions and Service Description of each service itself.

 CSC provides a set of services that are intended to support management of sensitive data.
-Currently these servises include:
+Currently these services include:

    - [SD Connect](../sensitive-data/sd_connect.md) : A service for storing and sharing sensitive data
    - [SD Desktop](../sensitive-data/sd_desktop.md) : A service for prosessing sensitive data

 These services provide secure and easy to use tools and protocols that CSC recommends to be used for sensitive data.
 However, the you can store sensitive data to CSC also by using other tools too, as long as the processes follow the general guidelines described below.

 ## Encryption

 Protecting data with encryption has been around for a long time and the basics of secure encryption are well understood.
-This document gives some best practises on how to encrypt the data once the customer has decided that encryption is an appropriate means to protect the data content.
+This document gives some best practices on how to encrypt the data once the customer has decided that encryption is an appropriate means to protect the data content.

 There are two main encryption methods, _symmetric_ and _asymmetric_ encryption.
 In symmetric